-Armed with a single sword and guided by a strong sense of destiny, Rikimaru maintains his composure through even the most dire situations.
-The use of stealth is a crucial aspect of ninjitsu, and Rikimaru reminds us all that ninjas are supposed to be silent assassins.
+Armed with a single sword and guided by a strong sense of destiny, Rikimaru maintains his composure through even the most dire of situations.
+The use of stealth is a crucial aspect of ninjutsu, and Rikimaru reminds us all that ninjas are supposed to be silent assassins.
 In some ways, Rikimaru is the purest ninja on this entire list.
-He doesn’t have supernatural powers, or weapons forged by the gods, Rikimaru simply has his disciplined training and a scar over his right eye that reminds him to stay focused (so badass).
+He doesn’t have supernatural powers or weapons forged by the gods, Rikimaru simply has his disciplined training and a scar over his right eye that reminds him to stay focused.

-If covert assassinations are more your sort of thing, there are few better gaming ninjas than the legendary Rikimaru of Tenchu fame.
+If covert assassinations are more your sort of thing, there are few better gaming ninjas than Tenchu’s legendary Rikimaru.

 Now to take this list completely in the other direction we have Hotsuma from the Shinobi game series.
 This guy is everything that Rikimaru is not, armed with a “cursed blade” named Akujiki, that needs to consume the souls of both good and evil men along with Hotsuma’s ability to jump and move in an unnaturally fast manner, it’s no wonder that this Ninja doesn’t keep to the shadows but rather takes on his foes head-on.

-To reel the list back in the direction of more traditional Ninja characters (for now), we have Ryu Hayabusa from the Ninja Gaiden series.
+To reel the list back in the direction of more traditional Ninja characters, we have Ryu Hayabusa from the Ninja Gaiden series.

 How can we talk about a list of iconic video game ninjas without mentioning at least one of the heroes in a half-shell, and of course it’s going to be their unspoken leader, Leonardo.

-Leonardo will always reign supreme, dual wielding his Ninjatos and remaining cool under pressure.
-All of the turtles are susceptible to their own personal demons and struggles, including Leonardo, but his balanced and disciplined outlook on life allows for him to lead the gang while dealing with his own problems.
+While all the other members of the Ninja Turtles have their own talents and skills, Leonardo will always reign supreme, dual-wielding his Ninjatos and remaining cool under pressure.
+All of the turtles are vulnerable to their own personal demons and struggles, including Leonardo, but his balanced and disciplined outlook on life allows him both to lead the gang and deal with his own problems simultaneously.

-Imagine Jason Bourne was a ninja, that’s the premise of Shinobido: Way of the Ninja and its lead protagonist, Goh.
-Seriously though, Goh wakes up in a field with a sword by his side and no memory of anything, including his name.
+Imagine Jason Bourne was a ninja, that’s the premise of Shinobido: Way of the Ninja and its lead protagonist.
+Goh wakes up in a field with a sword by his side and no memory of anything, including his name.
 It isn’t until a “concerned bystander” informs Goh that he was in a battle the previous day in which his clan were all wiped out and his memories and soul were stolen and placed within 8 mythical stones.

-Goh’s skills as a fearsome warrior and spy, literally has 3 different warlords fighting over having him on their side.
-If that doesn’t show you how skilful this Ninja is, I’m not quite sure what will.
+Goh’s skills as a fearsome warrior and spy literally has 3 different warlords fighting over having him on their side.
+If that doesn’t show you how skillful this Ninja is, I’m not quite sure what will.

-If you’ve been in the vicinity of a Playstation you have played Tekken, that’s just how it is.
-Furthermore, if you’ve played Tekken you would of noticed in amongst all the fighters, there was a certain character that brought a sword to a fistfight.
+If you’ve ever used a Playstation before, chances are you have played some instalment of the Tekken franchise.
+Furthermore, if you’ve played Tekken you would have noticed amongst all the fighters, there was a certain character that brought a sword to a fistfight.

 Ninjas are mostly known for being wrapped in mystery, so for this pick to not have a name is one of the most ninja traits of all.